maderarasto/react-tailwind-challenges/readme.md

 npm install
 ```

-After installing all dependencies you run React project with command:
+After installing all dependencies you can run React project with command:
 ```bash
 npm run dev
 ```